99rafa/Sauron-Project/demo/README.md

  ```bash
  $ ./target/appassembler/bin/eye <zkhost> <zkport> <cameraName> <latitude> <longitude> <i>*
  ```

+zkhost = zooKeeper host
+zkport = zookeeper port
+cameraName = name of the camera which will be registered in the server latitude = latitude of the camera longitude = longitude of the camera i = number of the replica the client will try to connect to

  To use the eye client, go to the ```/A31-Sauron/eye``` directory and run, for example:
 ```bash